-a special theme number that introduced the Material or New Philology.
-This movement was inspired by Bernard Cercquiglini's observation that medieval manuscripts cannot be neatly classified as variants (or versions) of one work or another, but display an inescapable and at times overwhelming amount of variance.
-Spearheaded by Stephen G. Nichols, the New Philologists maintained that philologists now needed to abandon their attempts to create urtext editions and return instead to the study of manuscript materiality.
-They further argued that 'errors' in a manuscript do not obscure the author's message, but are valuable additions by a scribe who took on the role of an author.
-As the traditional distinction between author, scribe and reader became blurred, the ideal of the urtext edition was replaced by an expressively voiced wish to study all manuscripts as absolutely unique objects of equal merit.
+This model of manuscript analysis always had its share of critics.
+It was first challenged by Bédier's best text approach, and then quickly evolved into a more flexible Neo-Lachmannism (Timpanaro).
+Yet the (Neo-)Lachmannian method was only seriously called into question in the 1990s, when Speculum published a special theme number that introduced the Material or New Philology (Nichols, "The New Philology").3 This movement was inspired by Bernard Cercquiglini's observation that medieval manuscripts cannot be neatly classified as variants (or versions) of one work or another, but display an inescapable and at times overwhelming amount of variance.
+4 Spearheaded by Stephen G. Nichols, the New Philologists maintained that philologists now needed to abandon their attempts to create urtext editions and return instead to the study of manuscript materiality.
+They further argued that errors in a manuscript do not obscure the author's message, but are valuable additions by a scribe who took on the role of an author.5 As the traditional distinction between author, scribe and reader became blurred, the ideal of the urtext edition was replaced by an expressively voiced wish to study all manuscripts as absolutely unique objects of equal merit.